bruntonspall/cyberweekly-11ty/src/posts/2019-04-25-48-the-root-of-our-cybersecurity.md

 [https://kapo.ee/en/content/annual-reviews.html](https://kapo.ee/en/content/annual-reviews.html)

-> approaching in an apparently ordinary situation, for example at a reception or social (business) meeting, the discussion seems to take a natural course, expressing hope of for making a specifc proposal for future meetings. is is followed seamlessly by mostly civil situations for getting to know the person, along with personal questions and inducements.
+> approaching in an apparently ordinary situation, for example at a reception or social (business) meeting, the discussion seems to take a natural course, expressing hope of for making a specifc proposal for future meetings.
+This is followed seamlessly by mostly civil situations for getting to know the person, along with personal questions and inducements.
 >
 > Apparently trifling requests to obtain inconsequential information.
 However, the recruiter will want information of ever better quality, for
 > which a reward is promised, whether money, benefcial relationships/contacts, or professional success.